brineylab/abutils/docs/source/tools/clustering.rst

 **get the largest cluster from VSEARCH clustering of a list of ``Sequence`` objects**

-Iterating over a ``Clusters`` object iterates over all of the clusters it contains, which are themselves ``Cluster`` objects.
+Iterating over a :class:`abutils.tl.Clusters` object iterates over all of the clusters it contains, which are themselves :class:`abutils.tl.Cluster` objects.
 By default, they are sorted by size in descending order, so the first cluster is the largest.

 .. code-block:: python